antonsimmerle/L/README.md

-# L
+# l_

-The L repository is a **UNIX file system** inspired tree structure automator.
+The l_ repository is a **UNIX file system** inspired tree structure automator.

-With L it is possible to make boring structures look nice.
+With l_ it is possible to make boring structures look nice.

 <table>
 <tr>